KyleAcheson/ElectronicSurfaces/README.md

 Can be run using no symmetry or with symmetry on - maximum symmetry is Cs.
 Currently works for Molpro.

-Runs on any local linux system or any HPC system running either Sun Grid Engine or PBS Pro queueing systems.
+Runs on a local linux system (tested on Ubuntu) or any HPC system running either Sun Grid Engine or PBS Pro queueing systems.

 Requires Python 3.5.2+ and Numpy.

 ### To run:

-`python production_surfaces.py -inp input.json -g geom.xyz &`
+`python production_surfaces.py -inp input.json -g [geometry_file] &`

+`[geometry_file]` = .npy or .mat file containing array of geometries over configuration space (in Angstrom)!

 Running on a HPC queueing system: `./production_surfaces.py -inp input.json -g geom.xyz -q [template filename]`

-For help: `./production_surfaces.py --help`
+For help: `python production_surfaces.py --help`

 Ensure inputs are specified in Angstroms - programme will convert to bohr.